Sofie8/VERTHY/projects/upscaling_bac.md

       <div>
         <h3>Overview</h3>
         <p>
-          Soil, rhizospheric and endophytic bacteria can boost pollutant degradation.
+          Certain soil, rhizospheric and endophytic bacteria can boost pollutant degradation.
-          We identify, validate, and scale microbial functions that improve pollutant detoxification.
+          We identify, validate, and scale microbial strains and their functions that improve pollutant detoxification.
-          By enhancing their expression, we accelerate phytoremediation and expand nature’s own detoxification capacity.
+          By enhancing their gene expression, we accelerate phytoremediation and expand nature’s own detoxification capacity.
-          For this project, we upscaled an oil- and PAH-degrading bacterial inoculum to tackle a kerosene oil spill, demonstrating how targeted microbial consortia can boost both remediation efficiency and plant resilience.
+          For this project, we upscaled an oil- and PAH-degrading bacterial inoculum to tackle a kerosene spill, demonstrating how targeted microbial consortia can boost both remediation efficiency and plant resilience.
         </p>